qlik-oss/core-assisted-prescription-auth/README.md

 ## Endpoints

-The default port used by the qliktive-authentication-service is `3000`.
+The default port used by the core-assisted-prescription-auth is `3000`.

 ### /login/:idp/